exercism/v3/languages/javascript/exercises/concept/array-destructuring/.docs/after.md

-Array destructuring assignment is a concise way of extracting values from an array.
-Its syntax is similar to an array literal expression, but on the left-hand side of the assignment instead of the right.
+Array [destructuring assignment][array_destructuring_docs] is a concise way of extracting values from an array.
+Its syntax is similar to an [array literal][array_literal_resource] expression, but on the left-hand side of the assignment instead of the right.

 ```javascript
 const frenchNumbers = ['quatre-vingts', 'quatre-vingt-dix', 'cent']